-Now you are ready to set up your first practicum experience!
+Now you are ready to schedule your first practicum experience!
 Begin by choosing a school where you would like to complete one of your practica.
 Typically, Music Education students choose a school close to home, which enables them to live at home and complete practica in January or May/June.
 Contact the local music teacher or the administration office of the school district and request permission to observe in their school.
 Briefly describe your reasons for contacting them.
 Remember to explain that this is a pre-student teaching experience-if you use the word practicum, they may not understand.

-If the school agrees to allow you to complete the practicum, give them the Practicum Packet.
-This packet can be found on the OnCourse MUED Practicum Site.
+If the school agrees to allow you to complete the practicum, give them the Practicum Forms.
+These forms can be found on the School of Music website under "Current Students - Music Education Information."
 Because of concerns for students' safety, some school districts require that you complete a phone interview and/or obtain additional direct email or school-specific forms completed by the Music Education Area Head.
 Many large school districts require that you apply through a central office, such as Human Resources so that they can monitor visits and limit the number of possible distractions to their teachers.
-These school-specific procedures add time to the process of scheduling a practicum, so begin the process of setting up a practicum several weeks before you hope to visit the school.
+These school-specific procedures add time to the process of scheduling a practicum, so begin the process of scheduling a practicum well in advance of the dates you hope to visit the school.

-Fredonia's Practicum Packet includes:
+Fredonia's Practicum Forms include:

+- Instructions for you

-- A letter to the teacher explaining the program and requesting permission for you to participate in the school - Guidelines for the cooperating teacher - Agreement form (print in ink or type your name and other pertinent information; include stamped and addressed envelope to Dr. Levy) - Evaluation form (print in ink or type your name and other pertinent information; Give the school officials a stamped envelope addressed to Dr. Levy). - Practicum Reflection Form
+- A letter to the teacher explaining the program and requesting permission for you to participate in the school

+- Guidelines for the cooperating teacher

+- Agreement form

+- Teacher Evaluation form

+- Practicum Reflection form

-Although completing your practica at the school in which you graduated is convenient, it is highly advisable to schedule your High School practicum (as well as other practica) in a different district.
-This will allow you to broaden your experience.
+Although completing your practica at the school in which you graduated is convenient, it is advisable to schedule your practica in a different district, if possible (your former music teachers could be helpful in recommending other area placements).
+This will allow you to broaden your experiences.
 You may complete any practicum in more than one school building or district as long as the grade levels meet the requirements.
-To ensure that your practicum observations are sufficiently broad, you may complete only one (1) practicum experience (5 school days) with any one music teacher.
-This means that you must observe at least four (4) different music teachers to complete the four required practica.

-After you have completed your practicum, complete the:
+After you have completed your practicum, complete the Practicum Reflection form and retrieve the Teacher Evaluation form from your cooperating teacher.

-• Practicum Reflection Form

-Submit all three of the required Practicum forms to Dr. Levy within ten days of completing each practicum.
-You can check your grades on the OnCourse MUED Practicum site to see the status of all submitted forms.
+Submit all three of the required Practicum forms as indicated on the forms within ten days of completing each practicum.
+You can check your submissions on the music.education@fredonia.edu email site to see the status of all submitted forms.
 Remember that you must complete two practica to earn Professional Standing and all four practica for Admission to Student Teaching.
 You must enroll in the appropriate course number of each Practicum with each co-requisite foundations/Psychology and Sociology of Music Education/methods class, but you may complete the practicum weeks in schools in any order.